ProfessorJames/south-coast-golf-club/README.md

 ![Footer Section](assets/docs/readme/footer-section-icon-hover.png)

-* Clicking the phone number icon ask the user if they wantto initiate a call via the user's computer application, while clicking the email icon will launch the user's computer email application for easy correspondence.
+* Clicking the phone number icon asks the user if they want to initiate a call via the user's computer application, while clicking the email icon will launch the user's computer email application for easy correspondence.

 ![Footer Section](assets/docs/readme/footer-phone-application-permission.png)